 Because they’re used to this level of customization, refurbishing or remanufacturing companies can often respond quicker to specialized requests than manufacturing companies that produce new furniture.

-"There are also many enhancement options that can be added to existing furniture without defaulting to new, such as glass stack on units, ergonomic retrofits, as well as power d data enhancements, that a qualified refurbisher can offer, providing the functionality required without defaulting to new furniture," says Davies.
+"There are also many enhancement options that can be added to existing furniture without defaulting to new, such as glass stack on units, ergonomic retrofits, as well as power and data enhancements, that a qualified refurbisher can offer, providing the functionality required without defaulting to new furniture," says Davies.

 While you may save slightly more by refurbishing your existing furniture, it’s often not appropriate due to the displacement of your workers while you tear down and refurbish your existing cubicles.
 (How will they work while their furniture is being refurbished?)
 However, "some existing office furniture is appropriate to refurbish onsite or offsite, such as painting of filing cabinets," says Swanson.
 "Commercial re-upholstery of quality office seating can also save you some money."